Sdniss/BICAMSZ/README.md

 First of all, thank you very much for your interest in using our project on behalf of the Artificial Intelligence and Modelling in clinical Sciences (AIMS) lab, part of the Vrije Universiteit Brussel (VUB).
 We aim to contribute maximally to optimal clinical care in neurodegenerative disorders, with a special focus on Multiple Sclerosis, by performing relevant and advanced modelling on neurophysiological and brain imaging data.
 Moreover, in light of the prosper of the field and general understanding of our research, we do efforts to contribute to open, reproducible and transparant science by sharing code and actively practicing science communication on our [AIMS website](https://aims.research.vub.be).

 ### The project
+This project is based on [Costers et al. 2017](https://www.msard-journal.com/article/S2211-0348(17)30202-X/fulltext). \
-For a thorough understanding, please visit our [streamlit application](https://share.streamlit.io/sdniss/bicams_web_application/BICAMS_application.py)!
+To understand the transformation, please visit our [streamlit application](https://share.streamlit.io/sdniss/bicams_web_application/BICAMS_application.py)!

 In short, transforming test scores to z-scores by correcting for age, gender and education allows comparison of cognitive scores between subjects.
 The following phases can be distinguished:
 1. Scaling of the raw scores